WordPress/gutenberg/docs/getting-started/tutorial.md

 }
 ```

 Save the file and refresh the Editor.
-Click “Attempt Block Recovery” and update the page.
+Click "Attempt Block Recovery" and update the page.
 Check the Code editor, and the block markup should now look something like this.

 ```html
 <!-- wp:create-block/copyright-date-block {"showStartingYear":true,"startingYear":"2017"} -->